rado0x54/vlc-htsp-plugin/osx/README.txt

-Copy the vlc lib and include folder in here, then build using latest XCode, run "make osx".
+Copy the vlc lib and include folder in here (see vlc_deps), then build using latest XCode, run "make osx".